Chapter One - The Rise Of Tornad

 "Yes."
 The boy whispered, his overthrown imagination conjuring the images.
 His weak body becoming massive and mighty.
 Crimson flames erupting from his throat and scorching those who would foolishly follow the sadistic Gods.
 His shadow blotting out the sun as he flew to meet the Three in the Terran sky, rage in his eyes, and fear in theirs.

 His bones shattered and his innards pulped, but only momentarily, as they began to shape anew.
 A mane of spines jutted from the base of his skull as his neck elongated, and his skin blackened to a shade not unlike the flesh of the demon before him, who witnessed his transformation with growing glee.
-Once jade eyes turned crimson, and the pupils dissipated, leaving only pools of enraged blood.
+Once jade eyes turned crimson, and the pupils dissipated, leaving only pools of enraged vermillion.
 Wings erupted from his shoulder blades as they widened, the membrane matching his new eyes.
 Spines tore from every vertebrae, and from the new ones that appeared as his body grew.
 From nearly ten daggers high to the length of a hundred broadswords did the child become, a whip-like and spined tail lashing in barely contained violence.
 His fingers became talons, which raked at the dirt as if it where the flesh of the Gods that had betrayed him.

 The power filled him.
 The things he could now do festered in his infuriated brain.
 As intoxicated as the drunks in the now decimated tavern did the boy, no, the Avenging Dragon, become.
 The power to see the mind.
 The power to erupt fire from his gullet.
 The power to raise the dead as his slaves, as he had once been a slave of his faith.